NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B: hitbox appears one frame sooner, slightly smaller hand hitbox; elbow hitbox removed; hand hitbox larger on frame 2; Sharingan mode has 2 more frames of block stun
 - 5B(B) has increased stun, hitbox appears and disappears one frame later
 - 5BB(B) lifts on block and has more lift
-- SBB(B) has super cancel and staggers; hitbox appears one frame sooner with one more frame of block stun
 - 5BB(A) is a custom kunai slash forward that lifts on hit and block, super cancelable; sharingan version does not lift on block
 - 5BBB(B) has 5 more damage and is a hard knockdown
 - 5BBB(A) hitbox added to knee, hitbox size adjusted, doesn't lift on block, more lift
+- SBB(B) has super cancel and staggers; hitbox appears one frame sooner with one more frame of block stun
+- SBBB(B) comes out one frame slower
 - 6B hitbox appears one frame earlier, more lift to match S6B's second hit
 - S6B first hit has slightly more blockstun; second hit pushes on block with a slightly bigger knee hitbox; hitbox disappears one frame earlier
 - 4B floats higher